This chapter is subject to review in line with the Revised Public Law Outline 2013.

 Under the Public Law Outline and the Children and Families Act 2014, there is a 26-week time limit for the completion of care and supervision proceedings.
 This places an increased emphasis on pre-proceedings work and the quality of assessments.
 The expectations of courts in relation to pre-proceedings work and local authority documentation are set out in detail in the Public Law Outline Procedure.

-Where a child is suffering, or is likely to suffer, Significant Harm in the future it is the local authority's duty to consider the evidence and decide what, if any, legal action to take.
-The information presented to the Child Protection Conference should inform that decision-making process but it is for the local authority to consider whether it should initiate for example Care Proceedings.
-Where a child who is the subject of a Child Protection Plan becomes Looked After, the Child Protection Plan should form part of the child's Care Plan.
+Where a child is suffering, or is likely to suffer, significant harm it is the local authority's duty to consider the evidence and decide what, if any, legal action to take.
+The information presented to the Child Protection Conference should inform that decision-making process but it is for the local authority to consider whether it should initiate the pre-proceedings PLO process or issue Care Proceedings.

 Further detail can be found in the Legal Planning Meetings Procedure.